Matrix nearness problems and eigenvalue optimization: Two-level approaches to matrix nearness problems

-The algorithm is not guaranteed to find the global optimum of these nonconvex and nonsmooth optimization problems, but it computes a matrix with the desired spectral property which is locally nearest and often, as observed in our numerical experiments, has a distance close to or equal to the minimal distance.
-It provides a rigorous upper bound to the minimal distance, and usually a very tight one.
+Neither algorithm is guaranteed to find the global optimum of these nonconvex and nonsmooth optimization problems, but the algorithm computes a matrix with the desired spectral property which is locally nearest and often, as observed in our numerical experiments, has a distance close to or equal to the minimal distance.
+At convergence, it provides a rigorous upper bound to the minimal distance, and often a tight one.
 Running the algorithm with several different starting values reduces the risk of getting stuck in a local optimum.